jbwinters/jbwinters.github.io/_posts/2016-01-15-docker-nginx-gunicorn-flask.markdown

 title:  "Nginx/gunicorn/flask logging in Docker"
 date:   2016-01-15 16:27:58
 ---

+Update: Well, of course nginx does all this through the accesslog... live and learn!

 Spent some time setting up a flask server on top of gunicorn/nginx/supervisor with Docker.
 I didn't find a comprehensive resource on how to do this the way I wanted.
 Specifically, I wanted Werkzeug-like WSGI logging which gunicorn doesn't do on its own, and logging from the app streamed to stdout which gunicorn and supervisor both disable by default.
 Fortunately this task ended up being fairly simple!

 Here's the directory structure: